thebadmonkeydev/tech-talks/remote_work.md

 ## Abstract

 Working remotely is being embraced more and more by our industry and is going to be a continued force for both developer happiness and costs.
-In this talk I discuss some of the myths still prevalent about remote work and present strategies to start working/hiring remotely.
+In this talk I discuss some of the myths still prevalent about remote work and present strategies to start working and hiring remotely.

 ## Details